AnupKamble/IndiaMart-Clone/README.md

 * REST API
 * LOCAL STORAGE

-### This is our Unit 5 second construct week project which are created by Team of 4 members.
+### This is our Unit 5 construct week project which is created by Team of 4 members.

 ## Team Members and Contributors: